anqitong/LangageDessinVectoriel/README.md

 ## Using the drawing language

 The drawing language is clear and simple.
-And it's basicly a class that calls our well defined APIs.
+And it's basically a class that calls our well defined APIs.
 Here is an example:

 	public class Painting implements DrawingTask {